Home > Youth Leadership Programs > World Bound: Fiji

 Adventure Itinerary

-Our World Bound Climate Change Curriculum
+Our World Bound Course Objectives

 World Bound: Fiji is about more than just travel; it’s about weaving together Fijian and South Pacific perspectives on leadership, culture, outdoor adventure, and climate change education to prepare youth for purposeful action in a rapidly changing world.